StemVibrations/STEM/docs/API_definition.rst

 User-defined vehicle model
 --------------------------
-STEM support the definition of user-defined vehicle models.
-To define the vehicle model the user needs to create an *Python UVEC file*.
+STEM supports the definition of user-defined vehicle models.
+To define the vehicle model the user needs to create a *Python UVEC file*.
 The UVEC file is a Python script that defines the vehicle model.
 The UVEC file must contain a function called `uvec` that has the following structure:

 .. code-block:: python